Information for Volunteers with Disabilities

 Unfortunately, almost all the work done on Wednesday nights requires the ability to read average-sized print.

 If you have low vision and are trying to find our room for the first time, here are some details that may be helpful: To access the building, you will need to go up either steps or a ramp on 16th Street and ring a doorbell that's to the left of the entrance.
 Upon entering, ask the receptionist inside to point you in the direction of the stairs or older elevator, and go down to the basement.
 If you take the stairs, turn left at the bottom and walk a very short distance.
 We are in the room that will be to your left, opposite the men's restroom.
-The restrooms on our floor are indicated by Braille signs located 44-45 inches above the floor.
-We regret that there is no Braille sign at the entrance to our room.
+The rooms on our floor are indicated by Braille signs located 44-45 inches above the floor.
+Our room is labeled "classroom B1".
 If you go to the basement in the older of the church's two elevators instead of taking the stairs, the directions are the same except that you should initially turn right, not left.
 Do not use the newer elevator without a staff escort, as the route from it involves going through locked doors.

 Work environment